Immigrant investor programs: Eligibility and investment routes

+Prior to reforms introduced in 2023, the programme also allowed eligibility through real estate acquisition and certain capital transfers to Portuguese financial institutions.

+The real estate investment route was removed as part of housing policy reforms intended to address rising housing prices and redirect foreign investment towards other sectors of the economy.

+Applicants granted an ARI residence permit obtain the right to reside in Portugal and travel within the Schengen Area.

+After meeting legal requirements they may apply for permanent residence or Portuguese citizenship.

+Economic impact

+By 2024 the programme had attracted more than €7 billion in foreign investment since its creation.

+A large proportion of the investment historically flowed into the Portuguese real estate market, particularly during the first years of the programme.

+Housing debate and reforms

+The programme became controversial amid rising housing prices and concerns about housing affordability in Portuguese cities.
+House prices in Lisbon rose by 176% between 2014 and 2024.

+Critics argued that residence-by-investment schemes could contribute to speculative property investment and price increases.

+In February 2023 the Portuguese government announced plans to end the golden visa programme as part of a housing policy package.

+Later reforms retained the programme but eliminated real estate purchases as an eligible investment category and redirected the scheme toward other investment routes such as funds and business investment.

+Administrative delays and legal disputes

+In the early 2020s the programme experienced administrative delays due to a backlog of immigration applications.

+Some applicants initiated legal actions seeking to accelerate the processing of their residence permit applications.

+Government officials have acknowledged broader immigration backlogs affecting several types of residence permits in Portugal.

 Russia

 Russia opened its Investor Visa program on 31 December 2022.
 It provides the opportunity to gain permanent residency in Russia for the applicant and their direct family.
 To apply, one has to either sponsor a social project, purchase real estate, invest in a business, or start their own company.
 The residency can be converted to citizenship after 5 years.

 Spain

 In 2013, Spain introduced a Golden Visa for residency with an investment of €500,000 in unmortgaged real estate, €1,000,000 in Spanish companies, or €2,000,000 in Spanish government bonds.
 This visa is also available to people with a business project that will make a "significant" contribution to the Spanish economy.
 The Golden Visa also allows holders to travel freely to and from Spain without taking up (tax) residency, as long as they visit the country once per year to renew the visa.
 However, because the visa itself is considered equivalent to a residency card, holders also have the right to travel within the Schengen area on visa-waiver conditions, which is a considerable advantage to citizens of certain countries who might otherwise have difficulties obtaining Schengen visitor visas.

 On 8 April 2024 Spanish Prime Minister Pedro Sánchez announced that his government would terminate the Golden Visa, but without specifying an exact end date.